 - Opto representatives should not use the same password for Company accounts as for non-Company accounts;

-- Passwords should be changed at least every 180 days;
+- Employee passwords should be changed at least every 180 days;

 - Opto representatives must shut down or lock their computers when they leave the office for any extended period of time;